Which items will stay and which will go?

 - items that are excluded from the sale.

-Contact us for prompt,reliable and friendly advice and assistance if you plan to buy or sell property.
+Contact us for free no-obligation initial telephone advice and assistance if you plan to buy, sell or transfer ownership of real property.